-London –11 January 2021: Women in Mining 2020 Summer Internship at Golden Star Resources
+London – 11 January 2021: Women in Mining UK 2020 Summer Internship at Golden Star Resources

 GSR Corporate Development Internship Experience

 My internship at Golden Star Resources (GSR) lasted 3 months, from the beginning of September to the end of November.
 GSR is a gold mining company that initially had two operating gold mines, and after a successful sale of the Bogoso-Prestea Gold mine to Future Global Resources, continued to operate one mine at Wassa.
 The sale was concluded during my internship, so I had the chance to discover the reality of such a transaction.
 I had studied and read about these M&A transactions but being able to experience this had a different impact.
 This was just one of the brilliant aspects of my internship, which the teams at GSR managed to put together despite the COVID-19 pandemic.

 As a first step in my career in the mining industry, being an intern in the Corporate Development (CD) team involved working closely with the EVP Growth and Exploration, and the Director Investor Relations & Business Development.
 This role gave me the opportunity to provide my input in projects that were aligned with the five-year vision, strategy and values of Golden Star (GSR), and I felt that I was able to add value to the teams in very concrete ways.
 Having such an enriching experience in an entry-level position is something I don’t take for granted.